 inventories taken under the jurisdiction of the Chancellor of Oxford

 University (exercised by the Vice-Chancellor) and, with a few

 exceptions, detail libraries of sixteenth- and early seventeenth-century

 Oxford University scholars.
 With Volume VII, the

-editing of the book-lists from the Oxford University Archives has been
+editing of the book-lists from the Oxford University Archives was completed.

 Volumes are published by Medieval and Renaissance Texts and Studies (Tempe, AZ) and are available in the United Kingdom and Europe from Adam Matthew Publications (Marlborough, Wiltshire).